Travel Subic Bay: A Comprehensive Guide to a Philippines Hotspot

-To get from Baloy/Barretto to the waterfront/boardwalk area of SBMA, simply ask the yellow jeepney to drop-off at ‘Kalaklan‘ gate/bridge.
+To get from Baloy/Barretto to the waterfront/boardwalk area of SBMA, simply ask the yellow jeepney to drop-off at the ‘Kalaklan‘ gate/bridge.
 Cross the bridge on foot.
-It is only a 4 minute walk to the seafront area from there.
+It is only a 4-minute walk to the seafront area from there.
 Alternatively, there is a taxi stand on the SBMA side of the bridge.
-It is also a 10 minute walk from the gate to the new Harbor Point mall, that is next to the Olongapo vehicle gate (north SBMA).
+It is also a 10-minute walk from the gate to the new Harbor Point mall, which is next to the Olongapo vehicle gate (north SBMA).

-The BLUE painted jeepneys run through Olongapo City to the main gates with SBMA (adjacent to the large SM Mall).
+The BLUE-painted jeepneys run through Olongapo City to the main gates with SBMA (adjacent to the large SM Mall).
 You can catch these on the main road in front of the bus station (where the roundabout/rotunda is).
-Typical cost from outside the bus station to the SBMA gate/SM Mall is just 8php.
+The typical cost from outside the bus station to the SBMA gate/SM Mall is just 8php.